Brute Squad began in 2002 when a group of young college players teamed up with some

 Today, Brute Squad represents players from many different colleges and elite club teams.
 While it is challenging to integrate our different backgrounds into one system, we think of our diversity as one of our greatest strengths.
 Practically, it allows us to be creative with our offenses and defenses because each player can bring complementary skills to the team.
 Strategically, the different perspectives on the team challenge us to continually refresh and improve our approach to the game.

-With a decade of experience under our belts, Brute is back for its 12th and best season, and whether you´re a fan, parent, sponsor or tryout, we hope you join us for the ride!
+With over a decade of experience under our belts, Brute is back for 2017, and whether you´re a fan, parent, sponsor or tryout, we hope you join us for the ride!